Looking for White Van Man

 For a moment the Depute's hand hovers over the phone as she thinks about calling Gordon in the Traffic Division

-to ask if anything was recorded on the day in question - such a reckless driver might well have triggered a speed camera on the A90
+to ask if anything was recorded on the day in question - the driver might well have triggered a speed camera on the A90

 and got a ticket - something she could use to ram home her advantage.

-But no, it would take time and she might get a bollocking from Betty for wasting it.
+But no, it would take too much time and she might get a bollocking from The Bott boss for wasting it.

 Alice sits back in her chair and considers the papers on her desk.